 Apart from using these PDUs at temporary locations, they are also used in events where electric supply is easily accessible.
 Imagine your electric supply cuts off right in the middle of an event; would you risk losing electric supply in such a situation?
 This is where Generators and Temporary Power Distribution Units come to the rescue; you can always keep a generator and a PDU for backup at important venues; it ensures smooth functioning of electrical appliances even in case of a power outage.

 Since the generators are usually heavy and consume quite a large space, they are usually kept at a distance from the power consumption devices.
 But without a reliable and safe power distribution system, your electric supply is always vulnerable to interruptions and hazards.
-In order to safely distribute power from the generator to the consumer devices, a Temporary Power System PDU can be used.
+In order to safely distribute power from the generator to the consumer devices, a PDU can be used as a Temporary Power System.

-Although a PDU may look very technical, it is extremely easy to operate, and any adult can be trained to use it safely.
+Although a PDU may look very technical, it is extremely easy to operate, and anyone can be trained to use it safely.

 PDU: Intelligent Temporary Power